LLNL/certipy/README.md

 # Certipy

 A simple python tool for creating certificate authorities and certificates on the fly.

+## Introduction

+Certipy was made to simplify the certificate creation process.
+To that end, Certipy exposes methods for creating and managing certificate authorities, certificates, signing and building trust bundles.
+Behind the scenes Certipy:

+* Manages records of all certificates it creates
+  * External certs can be imported and managed by Certipy
+  * Maintains signing hierarchy
+* Persists certificates to files with appropriate permissions

 ## Usage